 Objective Guide Questions Score Assessment minimise the loss of greenfield land?
 Will it avoid the loss of best and most versatile agricultural land?
 Will it reduce the amount of derelict, degraded and underused land?
 Will it encourage the reuse of existing buildings and infrastructure?
 Will it prevent land contamination and facilitate remediation of contaminated sites?
 Whilst the development of brownfield land is expected to be encouraged, the limited number of brownfield sites that have not already been earmarked for future development in the Chelmsford City Area will mean that greenfield land will be required to support jobs growth.
 The best and most versatile agricultural land in the City Area generally lies to the north/north west of the Chelmsford Urban Area and is characterised as Grade 2 ('Very Good').
 Land to the south of the urban area, meanwhile, is predominantly Grade 3 ('Good') agricultural land.
 Should employment development result in the loss of this land, then there would be further negative effects on this objective and which could be significant.
 However, until the exact location of new development is known, effects in this regard are uncertain.
 Overall, the approach has been assessed as having a mixed positive and negative effect on this objective.
 Mitigation Local Plan policies and proposals should encourage the effective use of land by re-using land that has been previously developed (brownfield land).
 Local Plan policies and proposals should prioritise the development of brownfield over greenfield land where possible.
 Local Plan policies and proposals should seek to use areas of poorer quality land in preference to that of a higher quality.
 Local Plan policies should resist the development of best and most versatile agricultural land.
 Assumptions None identified.
 Uncertainties The exact location of future development is unknown at this stage.
-The scale of employment land required to accommodate jobs growth under this approach is uncertain at this stage and will be dependent on a number of factors including the density of development and type of employment use.
 8. Water: To conserve and enhance water quality and resources.
 Will it reduce water pollution and improve ground and surface water quality?
 Will it address issues associated with nutrient loading?
 Will it reduce water consumption and encourage water efficiency?
 Will it ensure that new water/wastewater management infrastructure is delivered in a - Likely Significant Effects The construction of new employment development will increase demand on water resources, with the potential to affect water availability. it is assumed that the design of development will include sustainable urban drainage systems (SUDS) to ensure that all subsequent rainfall will infiltrate surfaces rather than exacerbate any downstream flood risks (which also have temporary effects on water quality).
 Overall, the approach has been assessed as having a negative effect on this objective.
 Mitigation